5.4 – Basketball state championship rules

 The clock will stop for all time outs, injured players and fouled out players.
 In the last three (3) minutes the clock will stop for every whistle.

 Each team is permitted one time-out per quarter.

-At the Boys State Carnival free throws will be taken from the regulation free throw line.
+At the Boys State Championship free throws will be taken from the regulation free throw line.

 5.4.9 The Three Point Line Rule is to be omitted for all New South Wales Primary Schools Sports Association Championships.